Professional Executive Leadership School (PELS)

 Prospective applicants must submit the following:

 - A completed application form endorsed by the chief executive of the organization.
-For law enforcement agencies, applications must be signed by the Chief of Police or Sheriff.
+For LEO’s, applications must be signed by the Chief of Police or Sheriff.

 - Agency organizational chart with the current position of the applicant clearly indicated.